OverlayPlugin/cactbot/docs/LogGuide.md

 ### Line 266 (0x10A): NpcYell

-This log line is emitted whenever a NpcYell packet is received from the server, indicating that an NPC has yelled something (e.g. UWU Nael quotes).
+This log line is emitted whenever a NpcYell packet is received from the server, indicating that an NPC has yelled something (e.g. UCOB Nael quotes).

 `npcNameId` and `npcYellId` (both hex values) correspond to IDs in the [BNpcName](https://github.com/xivapi/ffxiv-datamining/blob/master/csv/BNpcName.csv)